LuxiferSagerking623/TRY_YOUR_LUCK_game_project/README.md

 Concept: mixing 'guessing random number' and 'bingo' games

-The grid size of the 'bingo' board will be 3x3 or 4x4 (if the grid size includes 5x5, we are afraid the game will take too long).
+The grid of the 'bingo' board will be a 3x3 grid.

-A player will need to choose the grid size first (by inputting character '3' or character '4'), and then play a round of the game 'guessing random number'.
+A player will need to press 'N' to start the main game.
 (If the player has already had a game playing beforehand, press 'L' then the saved game will be reloaded.)
-If the player enters other characters, the player will be asked "DO YOU WANT TO EXIT?".
-If the player presses character 'Y', player will exit the game.
-If the player presses other characters, the player will need to choose the grid size again.
-When playing the game of 'guessing random number', if the player has chosen 3x3 grid, the player will have 7 chances to guess the number.
-If the player has chosen 4x4 grid, the player will have 12 chances.
-(WARNING: YOU CANNOT SAVE YOUR PROGRESS IN 'GUESSING RANDOM NUMBER' GAME.)
+If the player enters other integers, the player will be asked to re-enter the input to choose the grid size again, while if the player entered Q, the game will end by outputting "Bye Bye, see you next time!".

-If the player chooses 3x3 grid, a vector v = {1, 2, 3, 4, 5, 6, 7, 8, 9} will be initiated.
-If the player chooses 4x4 grid, vector v = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16} will be initiated.

-int Number_of_terms_of_vector_v = v.size()

-int Index_of_number_to_be_guessed_in_the_vector = srand(time(NULL)) % Number_of_terms_of_vector_v

-int Number_to_be_guessed = v[Index_of_number_to_be_guessed_in_the_vector]

-int Number_of_attempts_allowed = 7 (for 3x3) or 12 (for 4x4)
+Vector to_be_guessed = {'random number between 1-9 for position [0]' , 'random number between 1-9 for position [1]', ... , 'random number between 1-9 for position [8]'} will be initiated.

+Vector out_put = {'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I'} will be initiated.

+int Number_of_attempts_allowed per node = a random number of chance will be given (any tries between 2-6);

-int Number_of_attempts_left = Number_of_attempts_allowed (will -1 for each attempts tried)
+int Number_of_attempts_left = Number_of_attempts_allowed (will -1 for each attempts tried);

-int player's_input
+int user_input_for_node;

-When the player inputs a number (stored into variable 'player's_input'), the player's_input in the vector will be compared to Number_to_be_guessed.
-At the 1st/2nd/3rd/.../last trial, if the two numbers match:

-1. print out 'Yeah! this is the number we want!'

-2. then the position of the number on the bingo board will become "O".
-The bingo board wll be shown, and the number will be removed from the vector v.

-3. the player can press character "C" (or character "c") to continue, "S" (or character "s") to save, and "E" (or character "e") to exit.
-Only "C", "c", "S", "s", "E" and "e" will be sensed by the computer.

-If the number is not guessed successfully:

-1. print out 'Sorry, you still haven't guesses successfully the number we want.'

-2. the position of the number on the bingo board will become "X".
-The bingo board wll be shown, and the number will be removed from the vector v.

-If the player has not yet got a 'bingo', 'guessing random number' game will repeat, but the number the player has just guessed will be opted out.
-Similar procedure continues until the player gets a bingo, or until positions of all numbers are marked with a 'tick' or a 'cross'.
-If the player gets a bingo, he/she wins.
-If the player still doesn't get a bingo until all positions are marked with a 'check' or a 'cross', he/she loses.
-After the game is over, the player can press any key to leave (cout << " ").

-Disclaimer: The details are subject to change.
-We don't know whether the procedures to realize the idea are simple or not.
+Flow of the game:

+1. After triggering the game, the player could choose either 'L', 'N' or 'Q', which 'L': Load the previous saved game from Savefile.txt; 'N': Start a new game; 'Q': Quit the game;

+2. After entering the command, if 'L' is chosen, then will trigger function 'load' to load the saved datum into out_put vector, while of 'N' is chosen, new vector of out_put = {'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I'} will be initiated.
+Meanwhile a set of 'corrrect answer' are randomly generated and stored in the vector 'to_be_guessed";

+3. Then the current status will be print while the char 'A-I' are used for locating and 'X' or 'O' are for determincating whether the player is able to guess the correct answer in the particular node within randomly generated max guessing tries (int i in run.cpp);

+4. Assuming 'A' is chosen, the player will be guided to input the interger between 1-9, and a clearly listed amount of trials are stated, a while-loop is then trigger to intake player's input, and return either 'true' or false' for the specific node;

+5. Then the result is returned to the 'run_guessing_random_number_game' funtion in main.cpp, where there's another while-loop for looping through all the nodes.
+After all, the result of whether there is bingo will be outputed to the player;

+6. The game is named "Test your luck" because it involves 2 level of luck tester, one is the right or wrong per node, second one is whether bingo is achieved.

 # Code Requirements
 How it satisfies the code requirements

 Code requirement 1: Generation of random game sets or events

 When the player entered the game, they have to guess the correct number.
-The index of the 'correct number' is generated from srand(time(NULL)) % Number_of_terms_of_vector_v, and vector v is the set of integers from 1 to 9, so the correct number is a random integer from 1-9, and it is guaranteed that the player does not guess a number that has already been guessed before, because no matter whether the player guesses a 'correct number' or not in a round of 'guessing number' game, the 'correct number' of the round will be opted out from the vector v after the round ends.

-Initially Number_of_terms_of_vector_v = v.size() is 9 for 3x3 grid, and Number_of_terms_of_vector_v = v.size() is 16 for 4x4 grid.

-If you are playing 3x3 grid size, you will have to pick a random number from 1-9 to test within 7 trials whether it meets with the correct number which is generated randomly.
-For 4x4 grid, you will need to do the same but the range increase to 1-16, and you are given 12 trials.
+In total there are 2 random events happening, the first one is the generation of random number stored in the vector 'to_be_guessed', where random number between 1-9 is generated as the correct answer for each node.
+Second random event is the amount of trial a player could have in guesseing the correct number for a specific node, which lay between 2-6 trials.

 Code requirement 2: Data structures for storing game status

-We will ultilise vector for storing the number to be guessed for each box in the grid boxes, which will be refreshed every play.
-Meanwhile we will set up another vector for storing the output (bingo board) for sotring the "O" and "X", which a further function would be used to evaluate after the completion of all boxes, whether there are 3 (for 3x3) or 4 (for 4x4) consecutive (colinear) "O" vertically, horizontally or diagonally, if TRUE, then will output "YOU WIN!!!", else output "YOU LOSS, pls retry :("
+We will ultilise vector for storing the number to be guessed for each box in the grid boxes, which will be refreshed every main game.
+Meanwhile we will set up another vector for storing the output (bingo board) for sotring the "O" and "X".
+2 vectors are ultilise here, one for storing the out out in the form of a bingo board (printed ultilising for-loop in for-loop), while the other serve as a constant in each main game, which stored teh correct answer.
+Also we use loop to intake player's input and wash away while looping happens, including 'user_input_for_node' in run.cpp and 'node_input' in main.cpp.

 Code requirement 3: Dynamic memory management

-For checking whether the user input is the same with the corresponding "Number_to_be_guessed", the input will be sotred as "player's_input" and run loop until they have the right guess, if they have the right guess, "0" will added into the output bingo board vector, while the number in the corresponding guessing number vector with the same location will be removed.
-If player has the wrong guess, "X" will be added into the output bingo board vector, while the number will be removed from guessing number vector as well.
+For checking whether the user input is the same with the corresponding to_be_guessed[corresponding node location ('A' = 0; 'B' = 1; ... ; 'I' = 8], the input will be stored as 'user_input_for_node' and run loop until they have the right guess, if they have the right guess, int 1 will returned and convert into char "O"; or after running the loop, they still haven't have the right guess, int 0 will returned and convert into char "X". then out_put will be refreshed and print and for deciding whether bingo is trggered or achieved eventually.

-Meanwhile, if player press "E" or "e" to exit, we have to remove all the storage in the output bingo board and reset the number to be guessed vector to it's inital length.

 Code requirement 4: File input/output (e.g. for loading/saving game status)

 After the player has successfully or unsucessfully guessed a number, the number will be changed to a "O" or "X" on the bingo board.
-If the player presses "S" to save the status, the data of the current game progress will be saved in a file.

-If the player has already had a game playing beforehand, press 'L' then the saved game will be reloaded.
+If the player has already had a game playing beforehand, press 'L' then the saved game will be reloaded from 'Savefile.txt' (only support .txt)

 Code requirement 5: Program codes in multiple files

-The main program will call functions of multiple files (in the form of header files), such as file(s) for the 'guessing the random number' game and file(s) for the 'bingo' game.
-Program files apart from the main program file, if needed, will call other header files in.
+Basically there are 2 .cpp files, one is the main.cpp while the other is run.cpp.
+In the main.cpp there are multiples function including 'run_guessing_random_number_game', 'save' and 'load', which will perform their task in the main function, which run.cpp is for deciding whether the specific node has the correct guess and will return eiter int 1 or int 0, it consist of a 'run' funtion which is affiliated under the 'run_guessing_random_number_game'.
+A header file is also created for triggering.